Founder Lyndall Parris begins to speak in public about her dream of community living.

 September: Stage 1 lots are fully subscribed except for a couple of one-bedroom apartments.
-Our community reaches 145 people ranging in age from 8 months to 80 years.
 We receive news that we have won a $1.2m grant from the federally established Australian Renewable Energy Agency (ARENA) to establish a smart power network.
 The requirements are that we match the grant (57% us/43% them) and agree to publish our findings and experience.
-Yes, thank you!

 Huge milestone: our infrastructure is complete but the rate of progress towards our Subdivision Certificate, the issue of titles and the start of our house construction is painfully slow.
 There has been a Council amalgamation.
 Gosford Council and Wyong Council have become the Central Coast Council.
 Most of the relationships we built at Gosford Council have gone and now the senior staff are overwhelmed and overworked.

 We have four roads to name and the process is illuminating.
 It took longer than expected and we end up with a great outcome.
 The final names agreed are Gugandi Road, Syncarpia Crescent,Balgara Rise and Kintay Lane.